2006 Huntsville bus crash: Investigation

-The initial investigation indicated that the secondary car that had attempted to overtake the bus, had veered into the bus's lane, causing it to scrape along the concrete barrier.
-The teenage driver of the second car, claimed that a part of the vehicle had malfunctioned and caused the car to drift into the other lane.
+The initial investigation indicated that the secondary car that had attempted to overtake the bus had veered into the bus's lane, causing it to scrape along the concrete barrier.
+The teenage driver of the second car claimed that a part of the vehicle had malfunctioned and caused the car to drift into the other lane.
 Investigators raised potential theories that the car might have had a malfunction in the steering system.
-A criminal investigation into the accident was closed without any charges after toxicology reports for both the bus and car drivers were found to be negative for controlled substances or alcohol.
+A criminal investigation into the crash was closed without charges after toxicology reports for both the bus and car drivers were found to be negative for controlled substances or alcohol.

-An investigation into the crash was opened by the NTSB, that was concluded after three years of investigating.
-It concluded that the driver had lost control of the vehicle during a "passing maneuver" around a curve, during the same time that the driver of a Toyota Celica attempted to overtake the bus prior to an upcoming exit.
+An investigation into the crash was opened by the NTSB and later closed after three years of study.
+The investigation concluded that the driver had lost control of the vehicle during a "passing manevour" around a curve, during the same time that the driver of a Toyota Celica attempted to overtake the bus prior to an upcoming exit.

-Legal
+Legal fallout

-The families of the four teenagers killed in the accident filed lawsuits shortly after the accident.
+The families of the four teenagers killed in the crash filed lawsuits shortly after the incident.
 The suits named Laidlaw Transit, Anthony Scott, the school bus driver and the driver of the Toyota Celica as defendants, and each suit was settled in 2008.
 Additional lawsuits were filed by families of about two dozen students who were injured and settled after the first four suits.

 Aftermath

 The crash was extensively covered by CNN and USA Today.
 A photograph of James "Rusty" Edward Moore Jr. sitting next to his girlfriend who was covered by a blanket went viral, as many thought Moore Jr was sitting next to a dead body.
 The girlfriend, however, was just resting and cold.

 The crash reignited debate over the installation of seat belts in buses, and whether Alabama should follow the lead of states such as Florida in legislating compulsory lap belts.
 Following the crash Alabama Governor Bob Riley ordered a report be made into the issue.
 A study group consisting of education and transport officials interviewed 17 expert witnesses, and in early 2007 released recommendations that a pilot program be run with lap and shoulder belts being installed in a limited number of new buses from 2008.

-A similar accident occurred on November 21, 2016, in Chattanooga, Tennessee, where a school bus driver lost control of a bus causing it to roll over on its side and crash into a tree, killing six students and injuring 23.
+A similar crash occurred on November 21, 2016, in Chattanooga, Tennessee, where a school bus driver lost control of a bus causing it to roll over on its side and crash into a tree, killing six students and injuring 23.